 1.3.1.
 This regulation and the associated procedures apply to all individuals at NC State engaged in research, regardless of the sponsor of the research.
 All pertinent federal regulations, including, but not limited to, the PHS regulation at 42 C.F.R.
 Part 50, Subpart A, the NSF regulations at 45 C.F.R.
-689, and the various implementations of the Federal Policy on Research Misconduct published by the Office of Science and Technology Policy at Federal Register: December 6, 2000 (Volume 65, Number 235) Pages 76260-76264 apply to any research, research-training or research-related grant or cooperative agreement with the relevant federal agency.
+689, the USDA regulations at 2 CFR 422, and the various implementations of the Federal Policy on Research Misconduct published by the Office of Science and Technology Policy at Federal Register: December 6, 2000 (Volume 65, Number 235) Pages 76260-76264 apply to any research, research-training or research-related grant or cooperative agreement with the relevant federal agency.
 This regulation applies to any person paid by, under the control of, or affiliated with NC State, such as scientists, trainees, technicians and other staff members, students, fellows, guest researchers, or collaborators.

 1.3.2.
 The regulation and associated procedures will normally be followed when an allegation of possible misconduct in science is received by an institutional official.
 Particular circumstances in an individual case may dictate variation from the normal procedure deemed in the best interests of NC State.
 Any change from normal procedures also must ensure fair treatment to the subject of the inquiry or investigation.
 Any significant variation should be approved in advance by the NC State Vice Chancellor for Research and Innovation and the Chair of the Faculty Senate.